 • Step 2 – Spray the essential oil solution around your home.

-This is more effective for households with a few gnats present and no sign of infestation.
+This gnats spray is more effective for households with a few gnats present and no sign of infestation.
 The gnats will usually stay far away from the sprayed area because the strong scents are too powerful for them to manage.

 Lastly, if your goal is to kill the gnats and not repel them, then essential oils may not be the path to take.